top of page

 Hispanic Brands Marketing Director at Sigma

-Field execution relies too heavily on individual people.
-When that person changes, or the operation grows faster than the team's capabilities, execution deteriorates without anyone formally acknowledging it.
+Execution relies too heavily on individual will.
+When staff turnover or operations scale faster than the team's capabilities, brand presence in stores deteriorates significantly.

 01